hsf-training/hsf-training-matplotlib/_episodes/03-physics.md

 objectives:
 - "Learn the basics of the physics processes present in the data"
 keypoints:
-- "Analysis studies Higgs boson decays"
+- "The Higgs decay mechanisms at proton-proton colliders are explored with a focus on Higgs decay to four leptons"
 ---

 <!-- Mathjax Support -->